Dicklesworthstone/sassaman_and_dingledine_on_remailers_at_blackhat_2003/README.md

 Look at this attack I can do.
 And the answer from the legitimate world, from the real world, from the people actually using it, is I don't really need to deal with that attack because if I implement the fix that you describe, I will have no more users, and my anonymity will be gone for that reason.
 All of this is about tradeoffs.
 Every decision we make usually involves some sort of tradeoff, and we need to keep in mind that usability is a very important security factor, and anything that decreases usability needs to be justified for that tradeoff.
 So for the economists out there, I've got an interesting result, or the P2P enthusiasts out there, I've got an interesting result.

+### Free Rider Problem and Incentives

-Anybody working on peer-to-peer systems like Nutella and so on, they say, they're these free riders.
+Anybody working on peer-to-peer systems like Gnutella and so on, they say, they're these free riders.
 They keep using our system and they're not running nodes themselves or something, and they're not providing service themselves.
 They're free riding, they're bad.
 How do I get rid of the free riding problem?
 And in our case we say, we must have some free riding.

 We must have some users who don't really care and don't want to provide anything to the system using the nodes of people who do.
 So this is sort of a unique case in the peer-to-peer world where we require free riding or we don't get our anonymity.
 And we don't want too much, obviously, because then you won't have enough nodes to handle the traffic.
 But you need some optimal amount where you've got the last point.
 Yeah, with the free riding issue, it comes back to, we were talking about the synchronous and asynchronous batching and delivery.